A degree bound for families of rational curves on surfaces: Minimal families

 \section{Minimal families}

-A \Mdef{family of curves} $F$ for ruled pair $(\MsX,D)$ and indexed by a smooth curve $\MsC$ is defined as a divisor $F\subset \MsX\times\MsC$ \Mst the 1st projection $\Marrow{F}{}{\MsX}$ is dominant.
-If the generic curve of $F$ is rational and if $DF$ is minimal \Mwrt all families of rational curves, then we call $F$ \MdefAttr{minimal}{family of curves}.
-The \Mdef{minimal family degree} $v(\MsX,D)$ is defined as $DF$ for a minimal family $F$.
-Note that since $(\MsX,D)$ is a ruled pair, there always exists a minimal family.
+A \Mdef{family of curves} $F$ for ruled pair $(X,D)$ that is indexed by a smooth curve $C$, is defined as a divisor $F\subset X\times C$ \Mst the first projection $\Marrow{F}{}{X}$ is dominant.
+If the generic curve of $F$ is rational and if $D\cdot F$ is minimal \Mwrt all families of rational curves, then we call $F$ \MdefAttr{minimal}{family of curves}.
+The \Mdef{minimal family degree} $v(X,D)$ is defined as $D\cdot F$ for a minimal family $F$.
+Note that since $(X,D)$ is a ruled pair, there always exists a minimal family.